chalbert/sampleton/README.md

-# Sampleton - Sampling made simpler
+nu# Sampleton - Sampling made simpler
 ### **Pre-alpha release**: [sampleton.chalbert.com](http://sampleton.chalbert.com)

 Sampleton is a Web App helping in your sampling projects.
 Its main focus as for now is biological survey but it